-So you’ve decide to learn geography with cartography!
+So you’ve decided to learn geography with cartography!
 Congratulations!
 This is really exciting!
 You’ll be having fun and using different parts of the brain as you draw all these unique shapes while you grow familiar with the world we live in.

 If you’re part of a Classical Conversations Challenge A community, you’ll receive a Challenge Guide with a 30-week schedule telling you which region to draw which week.
 If you are not part of CC, you can download my schedule suggestion below.
 There’s an option for a 30-week school year and a 36-week school year.